ScooloV/bbpedia/docs/core_rules.md

 list for the season ahead.

 1. R&R
    During the off-season break, players have time to rest and recuperate from their injuries.
-Therefore, any players that suffered a Miss Next Game Casualty table result during the team's finall game of the season will recover before the next season begins.
+Therefore, any players that suffered a Miss Next Game Casualty table result during the team's final game of the season will recover before the next season begins.
 2. RAISE FUNDS
    When re-drafting, each team gets a Re-Draft Budget of 1,000,000 gold pieces.
 This represents money doled out by the league, the team's sponsors, fan clubs and generous patrons.
-A team that is re-drafting then adds to this anything they have left in their Treasury from the previous season, after which their Treasury is emptied (presumably having been used to cover the cost of the many unexpected expenses that arise during the off- season break).
-Finally, a team that is re-drafting adds the bonuses listed below:
+   A team that is re-drafting then adds to this anything they have left in their Treasury from the previous season, after which their Treasury is emptied (presumably having been used to cover the cost of the many unexpected expenses that arise during the off- season break). finaly, a team that is re-drafting adds the bonuses listed below:

-« 20,000 gold pieces for each game the team played
+* 20,000 gold pieces for each game the team played

 last season (both friendlies and league fixttures).